How To Keep Your Playstation Network Account 100% Secured

 - Name: Use a Nickname no one knows about, even your middle name if no one knows it!

 - Sign-in ID (Email Address): Use a REAL Email that you know the information I will be going over emails very shortly down below going over this topic.

 - Gender: Male / Female (Real Valid Info)

 - Customer Since: "xx-xx-xxxx" (Keep it in a safe place no one will see it!)

 - Language: Your language of course.

 - This is another big role towards security.
-Someone may know where you live by pulling an IP (Internet Protocol) or by being friends with you to get it, but they wont know your exact address; unless you a actually give it out.
+Someone may know where you live by pulling an IP (Internet Protocol) or by being friends with you to get it, but they won't know your exact address; unless you actually give it out.
 For this section, just put in every valid information into it that pertains to you.
 Make sure you don't forget any of this information either!
 Make sure you memorize it!
-In addition, i'll be putting better facts, and pointing things out so you don't do nothing out of the blue.
+In addition, I'll be putting better facts, and pointing things out so you don't do anything out of the blue.

 - 2-Step Verification

 This is pretty basic, but very important when it comes to security.
 If a hacker knows your password, you're 50/50 screwed.
 If you're the type of person to have your social media accounts with the same password.
 You already fucked up since he has basically control of your whole social media life.
 NEVER have the same password for all of your accounts.
 Make sure your PSN Account is unique and lengthy.
 Most individuals who crack accounts use word lists/email lists to use bots to guess your password.
 So if you have weak passwords 4-15 digits, the easier it is for them to crack your account.
 Make sure you have a 20+ digit password with Lower Case + Caps + Symbols to make it harder to crack.
 A good password would be: XxuJxi6@8djsiUS82kd73IC82hAA72#hd65@ks@ - John##Snow2497SK%Security2